 Ruth Martin Indexing

 Hello, and welcome to my website!
-I am a freelance, professional book indexer.
+I am a professional book indexer, and I also offer proofreading and legal tabling services.
 I have worked as part of Thomson Reuters’ Legal Journals Index team since 2004, so law is my specialist area.
-However, I have also indexed social sciences, economics and healthcare titles.
+However, I have also indexed social sciences, politics, economics, English literature, history and healthcare titles.
 A list of some of the titles I have indexed is included here, and the indexes themselves can be viewed using Amazon’s ‘Look Inside’ facility.

 After graduating from Oxford University with a First in English Language and Literature, I trained as a librarian at Liverpool John Moores University.
 I then worked in the library of a large solicitors’ firm before becoming the Information Manager of a local law society and later of an independent healthcare publisher.